Part 12: Introduction to Radar

 Use a Place () object as the radar site location.

-4. Rename the Place () Radar_Site.
+2. Rename Place1 () to Radar_Site.

-Define the location of Radar_Site (), and raise its height above ground 50 ft to model the radar antenna height.
+Define the location of Radar_Site () and raise its height above ground 50 ft to model the radar antenna height.

 1. Open Radar_Site's () properties ().

-2. Select the Basic - Position page.
+2. Select the Basic - Position page when the Properties Browser opens.

-3. Set the following:
+3. Set the following in the Position frame:

 4. Option Value

-Height Above Ground: 50 ft
+Height Above Ground 50 ft

 6. Raising the Place () object 50 feet above the ground simulates the height of the radar antenna.